 Our amethyst crystal infused biomat and oxygen bar are great ways to reduce stress and tension in the mind and the body.
 We offer aromatherapy using the power of pure, Young Living essential oils to shift your mental state, mood, and ability to take positive action.
 We also offer THC free, pharmacy formulated CBD oil that combats anxiety and depression, reduces nausea, and naturally relieves pain and inflammation.

-Call (512)265-0303 TODAY for your FREE 30-minute discovery call to explore holistic care options to get to the root cause of your symptoms!
+Call (512)265-0303 TODAY for your complimentary 30-minute discovery call to explore holistic care options to get to the root cause of your symptoms!

 We are now proud to offer Zoom consultations for our human and four-legged furry friend clients, NATIONWIDE!
-Also, come follow us on Facebook to keep up with our latest news and promotions at Purely Simple Organic Living!
-You can also join our private Facebook group at You Are The Seed to be part of a powerful community and learn to conquer autoimmune disease naturally.
+Also, come follow us on Facebook to keep up with our latest news and promotions!
+You can also join our private Facebook group at Holistic Tools for Autoimmune Freedom to be part of a powerful community and learn to conquer autoimmune disease naturally.